daizutabi/pheasant/docs/docs/index.md

 $ pip install mkdocs
 ~~~

-Then, in your `mkdocs.yml`, add lines below to register Pheasant as a MkDocs plugin and its theme based on [Read *the* Docs theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/):
+Then, in your `mkdocs.yml`, add lines below to register Pheasant as a MkDocs plugin.

 ~~~yaml
 plugins: